nakst/gf/README.md

 ## Tips

-You can run the application with `./gf2`.
+- You can run the application with `./gf2`.
 Any additional command line arguments passed to `gf` will be forwarded to GDB.

-To view RGBA bitmaps, select the `Data` tab and then select `Add bitmap...`.
+- To view RGBA bitmaps, select the `Data` tab and then select `Add bitmap...`.
+- Ctrl+Click a line in the source view to run "until" that line.
+Alt+Click a line in the source view to skip to it without executing the code in between.